-- Participation and In-Class Learning (10%): In most class meetings, we will have inclass data analysis activities for you to complete.
+- Participation and In-Class Learning (10%): In most weeks, we will have in-class data analysis activities for you to complete.
 You will get full credit for participation if you engaged and doing the best you can on the in-class activities. - 3 Homework Assignments (20% each = 60%): Students will complete three data analysis homework assignments.
 These assignments are designed to provide students with the opportunity to apply their newly-acquired skills to an international affairs related question or problem.
-Thoughtfully and thoroughly completing these assignments helps you meet course objectives. - Project (30%): In your final project, you will work in teams (or on your own) to apply your new data analysis skills in an international affairs project.
+Thoughtfully and thoroughly completing these assignments helps you meet course objectives. - Team Project (30%): In your final project, you will work in teams to apply your new data analysis skills in an international affairs project.